top of page

 • Inattentive ADHD: Characterized by inattentive traits, without hyperactive-impulsive traits, including difficulty focusing, disorganization, forgetfulness, and challenges with sustained mental effort.

-• Hyperactive-Impulsive ADHD: ADHDers with hyperactive-impulsive primarily present with hyperactive and impulsive traits, without inattentive traits.
+• Hyperactive-Impulsive ADHD: Primarily present with hyperactive and impulsive traits, without inattentive traits.
 Hyperactive-impulsive ADHDers present with excessive fidgeting, constant movement, difficulties in remaining quiet, and interrupting others.

 • Combined type ADHD: Individuals present with a mix of hyperactive-impulsive traits and inattentive traits.